Open Measures 2022 Retrospective

 Media Application

-We created and deployed a media library analysis tool to search contextualized files from a variety of platforms.
+We created and deployed our Media Application, a media library analysis tool, to search contextualized files from a variety of platforms.
 Our first moves were to share this tool with teams investigating war crimes and false flags in Ukraine.
-This has allowed researchers to quickly sort through terabytes of media data, like images and videos, that Open Measures collects from the vast sources we crawl.
+This has allowed researchers to quickly sort through terabytes of media data, like images and videos, within Open Measures’ datasets.

 Community

-engages its community across three main mediums - our substack blog, our trusted slack server and our public Twitter account.
+Currently, Open Measures engages its community across three main mediums: our blog on Substack, our trusted Slack server, and our public Twitter account.
 All three surfaces have seen user growth in 2022.

 The Open Measures research community published many blog posts this year.
-Our investigative reporting detailing war criminals we found in VK collections has seen almost 10,000 engagements.
+Our investigative reporting detailing alleged war criminals identified from our VK datasets has seen almost 10,000 engagements.

-We are regularly observing testimonials from researchers, activists and other organizations in the community which highlight the utility of our research and tools.
-These examples show users exploring Open Measures to unlock insight and protect themselves from online hate.
+We regularly observe testimonials from researchers, activists, and other organizations highlighting the utility of our research and tools.
+These examples show users exploring Open Measures to unlock new insights and defend themselves against online hate campaigns.

-Over the last year, Open Measures was additionally able to offer a wide range of OSINT support to media rooms and journalists across the world exploring threats from the fringe internet.
-We've been teaching specific skills related to search and archive on fringe platforms and providing research support on leads provided by journalists in our community.
+Over the last year, Open Measures was also able to offer a wide range of OSINT support to media rooms and journalists across the world exploring threats from the fringe internet.
+We’ve been teaching specific skills related to searching and archiving information on fringe platforms as well as providing research support on leads provided by journalists in our community.

 New Sources